Continuous Delivery with Travis, DockerHub, ECS and AWS CLI

 We’re practicing git flow so development of a feature involves the following:

-• After code review as well as the test and code analysis the feature branch is merged into thedevelop branch
+branch with Travis CI providing test running and static code analysis - After code review as well as the test and code analysis the

-• When develop has enough changes for a release a release branch is created
+has enough changes for a release arelease

-• The release branch is merged into master
+branch is merged intomaster

-• A git tag is created from the master branch with the version number
+- A git tag is created from the

-• Release notes for the new version are added to the Github release page
+branch with the version number - Release notes for the new version are added to the Github release page

 On creation of the tag Travis CI will run a deployment script which does the following:

-• Logs into Docker Hub
+- Logs into Docker Hub

-• Builds and tags the Docker image with the same version as the git tag
+- Builds and tags the Docker image with the same version as the git tag

-• Pushes the Docker image to Docker Hub
+- Pushes the Docker image to Docker Hub

-• Runs deployment script for ECS that creates a new task definition with the new Docker image and deploys the new version
+- Runs deployment script for ECS that creates a new task definition with the new Docker image and deploys the new version

-I think this process works really well as it provides feedback on all parts of the process so any regressions are caught by the tests and the release is only triggered on the git tag which requires a bit more effort than merging into master which could be done by accident.
+I think this process works really well as it provides feedback on all parts of the process so any regressions are caught by the tests and the release is only triggered on the git tag which requires a bit more effort than merging into master

 The automatic pushing of the new Docker image to Docker hub means that even if the deploy fails due to issues with the AWS configuration other users can access the new Docker image for their deployments.